 One of the most important dishes is the snack, which is served in the form of vespers or as supper.
 With regional cheese and sausage specialties, the snack can be described as hearty.
 The important cold specialties include Brägele (fried potatoes), Bibiliskäs (quark), sausage salad and tarte flambée.
 For more than 60 years the Baden Wine Route a name when it comes to quarters or wine at the highest level.
 It is one of the culinary highlights in the world-famous Black Forest, also known internationally as the Black Forest.
 As is customary after a good, hearty meal, people in Baden like to drink a schnapps at the end of the meal.

 Black Forest cake

-The Black Forest cake or also known internationally as Black Forest Cake, spread from Germany in particular in the 30s.
-In the meantime, a wide variety of recipes for Black Forest cakes can be found.
-In the original recipe can be found above all kirsch, chocolate-flavoured sponge cake bases, cherries, fresh cream, cherry filling and cherry flavoring as well as grated chocolate.
+The Black Forest cake, also known internationally as the Black Forest Cake, spread from Germany in the 30s.
+A wide variety of recipes for Black Forest cakes can now be found.
+The original recipe mainly contains: kirsch, chocolate-flavoured sponge cake bases, cherries, fresh cream, cherry filling and cherry flavoring as well as grated chocolate.
 The Black Forest cake the typical look.
 This is based on a cake consisting of several layers of sponge cake.
 These are coated with cherry filling.
 The entire cake is covered with whipped cream.
 Cream dots are made on the cake top.
 A cherry is placed on each individual dot.
 Finally, the cake is covered with chocolate shavings.
 The peculiarities are that Kirschwasser is mainly drunk in the Black Forest.